jiufei-xue/openanolis.org/README.md

 Edit markdown files, you will see the pages changing in real time.

-Read the [wiki](https://github.com/sofastack/sofastack.tech/wiki) to see how to contribute to the SOFAStack website.
+Read the [wiki](https://github.com/OpenAnolis/OpenAnolis.org/wiki) to see how to contribute to the OpenAnolis website.